Real Estate

 They help detect contaminants, such as bacteria, heavy metals, and chemicals that can pose health risks.
 Regular testing with a kit allows you to address any issues promptly and protect your family’s well-being.

 Water testing kits typically measure various parameters.
-These include pH levels, hardness, chlorine content, iron concentration, nitrates/nitrites presence, total dissolved solids (TDS), lead content, and harmful bacteria like E. coli.
+These include pH levels, hardness, chlorine content, iron concentration, nitrate/nitrite presence, total dissolved solids (TDS), lead content, and harmful bacteria like E. coli.
 In addition, some advanced water test kits may also test for additional contaminants or substances.

 What are 5 Things You Should Test Water For?